 Chief executive: Leung Chun-ying

-Pro-Beijing politician Leung Chun-ying's tenure has been marked by recurring political battles with Hong Kong's pro-democracy opposition.
+Leung Chun-ying's term as chief executive has been plagued by political battles fuelled by Hong Kong's pro-democracy opposition.

-Better known by the initials CY, Leung has consistently attracted protests by thousands of people since he was elected in 2012 by a 1,200-strong committee packed with members of pro-Beijing elites, rather than by universal suffrage.
+More commonly known as CY Leung, he was elected in 2012 by a 1,200-strong committee packed with members of pro-Beijing elites.

 Hong Kong is home to many of Asia's biggest media players.
 The territory has one of the world's largest film industries and is a major centre for broadcasting and publishing.